Strickland v. Sony

-History
+Background

-Devin Moore was convicted in 2005 for the 2003 shooting of two police officers and a dispatcher as he was being detained for allegedly stealing a car.
+Devin Moore was convicted in 2005 for the 2003 murder of two police officers and a police dispatcher as he was being detained for driving an allegedly stolen car.
 He grabbed one officer's .45 caliber pistol and killed all three before fleeing the station in a police cruiser he stole from the station.
-He was eventually caught and sentenced to death by lethal injection.
+He was caught the same day and sentenced to death by lethal injection in 2005.

+Case

 In March 2005, Thompson announced he was filing a lawsuit on behalf of the families of two of the three victims in Fayette, Alabama.
 He was also featured in a 60 Minutes special on the case.

-On August 12, 2005, the third victim's family later joined the lawsuit.

 On November 1, 2005, Thompson sent an email to various websites commenting on the opening day of the civil trial.
 In it, he compared Sony and Take-Two Interactive's sale of the Grand Theft Auto video game to Imperial Japan's attack on Pearl Harbor during World War II.
 According to Thompson, certain regional governments in Japan had prevented the sale of the Grand Theft Auto games to minors, though Sony continued to sell the game where its sale was not restricted in Japan and abroad (Microsoft is doing the same for its own video game console).
 Thompson also compared the distribution of violent games to the distribution of pornography.

-On November 4, 2005, Blank Rome submitted a motion to have Thompson removed from the case, stating that Thompson would "turn the courtroom into a circus."

-On November 7, 2005, Thompson withdrew from the case, stating, "It was my idea [to leave the case]."
-He was quick to mention that the case would probably do well with or without his presence.
-This decision followed scrutiny from Judge James Moore; however, Thompson claimed he received no pressure to withdraw.
-At the same time, Judge Moore had taken the motion to revoke Thompson's license under advisement.
-Jack Thompson appeared in court to defend his right to practice law in Alabama (using Pro Hac Vice), following accusations that he violated legal ethics.